ElementAstro/atom-docs/src/content/docs/en/memory/memory.md

 ---
-title: MemoryPool Class Documentation
+title: Memory Pool
-description: Detailed documentation for the MemoryPool class template, including constructors, public and protected methods, private methods, and usage examples for efficient memory management in C++.
+description: Detailed for the MemoryPool class template, including constructors, public and protected methods, private methods, and usage examples for efficient memory management in C++.
 ---

-# MemoryPool Documentation

-This document provides a detailed explanation of the `MemoryPool` class template, its methods, and usage examples.

 ## Table of Contents